fioprotocol/fio-devhub/_docs/integration-guide/fio-domain.md

 description: FIO Domain
 ---

-## FIO Crypto Handle registration using the FIO Registration Site
+# FIO Custom Domains

 Foundation for Interwallet Operability has developed and is hosting a website which allows for registration of FIO Crypto Handles and Domains in exchange for payment in Bitcoin, Bitcoin Cash, DAI, Ethereum, Litecoin, and USD Coin.

 Wallets wanting to offer their customers ability to purchase FIO Crypto Handles with currencies other than FIO, can use the site.
 There are several ways to enable FIO Crypto Handle and Domain registration including linking to the registration site, accessing the registration API, and hosting an internal instance of the registration site.

+---
+## FIO Domain Registration using the FIO Registration Site

 #### Linking to the FIO Registration Site

-The easiest integration option is to simply link off to the registration site and pass the user’s FIO Public Key.
-URL formats are as follows:
+The easiest way to facilitate a FIO Domain registration is to redirect the users to a Foundation for Interwallet Operability website which enables registration and payment with common crypto currencies, such as Bitcoin.
+FIO Public Key needs to be passed to the website, so that the FIO Domain can be properly assigned to the owner.
+To learn more see FIO registration site.

 **Link to FIO Domain/FIO Crypto Handle selection Page**